manifoldmarkets/manifold/docs/docs/api.md

 For multiple choice markets, you must also provide:

 - `answers`: An array of strings, each of which will be a valid answer for the market.
+- `addAnswersMode`: Optional.
+Controls who can add answers to the market after it has been created.
+Must be one of `'DISABLED' | 'ONLY_CREATOR' | 'ANYONE'`.
+Defaults to `'DISABLED'`.

+For bountied questions, you must also provide:
+- `totalBounty`: The total amount of mana to be distributed to the best answers.

+For polls, you must also provide:
+- `answers`: An array of strings, each of which will be an option for the poll.

 Example request: